alyti/truck-rs/Readme.md

  Both does the same thing but Truck also comes with mold support and uses lesser number of lines for achieiving the purpose

  ## Why does it exist in the first place?
  This is created for newbies for their first PR.
-This project is barebones and can be extended.
-For example, it lacks implementations for freebsd and netbsd and it usually mimicks linux(Like adding colored output or fixing mistakes in the Readme.md file and if the PR makes sense, I will push it).
+This project is barebones and can be extended.(Like adding colored output or fixing mistakes in the Readme.md file and if the PR makes sense, I will push it).
 It is only for educational purpose.

  ## How does it work?
  It creates a .cargo/config.toml file and rust-toolchain.toml file which replaces default linker with lld(Linux) or zld(MacOS) and mold and ccache with sccache